Email Blog Instagram YouTube Twitch Discord Github

 9. Approximations of predefined operators MUST NOT be used.
 This means || MUST NOT be used in place of \parallel, or . in place of \cdot, etc.

-11. When a series of equation are too long to fit on a new line, one MUST NOT have adjacent \[ ... \] expressions.
+11. When a series of equation are too long to fit on a single line, one MUST NOT have adjacent \[ ... \] expressions.
 In most cases, the align* environment SHOULD be used instead.

 13. The contents of any \begin{...} ... \end{...} environment SHOULD be indented by at least two spaces.